dotnet/docs/docs/core/testing/unit-testing-platform-architecture.md

 [Step 4: Available Services and Helpers](#step-4-available-services)

-Finally, we will provide an exhaustive list of the available services and helper functions within the platform.
+Finally, you review an exhaustive list of the available services and helper functions within the platform.
 This section will serve as a reference to help you leverage all the tools at your disposal for creating robust and efficient test extensions.

 By following this structured approach, you will gain a comprehensive understanding of our test platform, from basic usage to advanced customization.
 Let's get started and explore the full potential of what our platform can offer!